How Do I Get Proof of Health Insurance For Taxes?

 1095 health insurance tax forms

-The 1095-A, 1095-B, and 1095-C aren't the same, but they are similar.
+The 1095-A, 1095-B and 1095-C aren't the same.
+But, they are similar.

 You won't need to attach the 1095 to your tax returns.
-That's because the IRS already got a copy of the form.
+That's because the IRS already has a copy of the form.
 However, it is a good idea to keep your 1095 with your tax records for reference.

 Form 1095-A